Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Exit probability of large boxes

-We explained how to obtain Theorem~\ref{BL} at the beginning of subsection~\ref{spectralgap}.
-The proof of Theorem~\ref{BL} is almost completely similar to the end of the proof of Theorem~1.4 in~\cite{FH}.
-The reader may read subsection 7.4, 7.5 and 7.6 of~\cite{FH} for the complete details.
+We explained how to obtain Theorem \ref{BL} at the beginning of Section \ref{spectralgap}.
+The proof of Theorem \ref{BL} is almost completely similar to the end of the proof of Theorem 1.4 in \cite{FH}.
+The reader may read Sections 7.4, 7.5 and 7.6 of \cite{FH} for the complete details.

 To ease this task, the notations have been chosen so that only two minor changes have to be made: in our case $K_{\infty}=\Z^d$ and $\mathcal{I}=\Omega$.